revengsairany-bot/sql-retail-sales-analysis/README.md

 - A small number of customers drive a large portion of total revenue
 - Indicates strong customer concentration
-- Highlights the importance of retention and high-value customer targeting
+- Highlights the importance of retention and targeting high-value customers

 ---